vivek9patel/YT-productive/README.md

 ## About

-- Intresting videos distracts you while you are trying to study from YouTube.
+- Interesting videos distracts you while you are trying to study from YouTube.
 YT-productive extension helps you by blocking all recommended videos.
 Be productive while you are working!

 ## How it Works